 People of all ages can enjoy skating in Ottawa.
 City arenas have sessions designed for the young and the young at heart.
 Feel like putting those blades on and taking a glide?
 Browse our public skating schedules to find a time and place that works for you.
-Schedules and fees are subject to change, so check with the facility directly.
+Schedules and fees are subject to change.

 General skating sessions